Create Your Own Aerial Lift Safety Checklist

 The Occupational Safety and Health Administration offers safety guidelines to help employees avoid many of the most common on-the-job hazards.
 Fail to follow these guidelines and the odds of an accident occurring goes up significantly.

 Worker safety must always come first.
 An aerial lift safety checklist can help workers keep safety a priority day after day.
 With a checklist in their arsenal, workers are empowered to complete duties in the safest way possible.
+A thorough inspection of equipment can help workers better understand the condition of their tools and ensure lifts are used properly.

-An aerial lift safety checklist can help you comply with OSHA safety standards and prevent accidents.
+An aerial lift checklist can help you comply with OSHA safety standards and prevent accidents.
 Most important, this checklist helps you and your coworkers stay safe on the job.

 Click image to enlarge